molgenis/molgenis-ops-helm/README.md

-# MOLGENIS - Helm templates
+# test MOLGENIS - Helm templates

 These are the Helm templates that we will use for MOLGENIS operations.
 Basic concepts in respect to docker you need to know.